kshulgina/codetta/README.md

 ## Usage

-Codetta consists of four separate programs.
+Codetta consists of three main programs.
 If you plan on inferring the genetic code from an alignment summary file, then you only need to use:

 - `codetta_infer`: Infer the genetic code from the alignment summary file.